Barça v KPRF, Murcia v Tyumen: Futsal Champions League finals

 Article body

-The UEFA Futsal Champions League finals will be played from 9 to 11 October at Barcelona's Palau Blaugrana.
+The UEFA Futsal Champions League finals will be played from Friday at Barcelona's Palau Blaugrana.

 Both semi-finals match experienced Spanish contenders with Russian competition debutants.
-Hosts Barça, two-time champions, meet KPRF while former runners-up Murcia FS take on Tyumen.
+Hosts Barça, two-time champions, meet KPRF while former runners-up Murcia FS take on Tyumen for places in Sunday's final.
 The games will be played behind closed doors.

 The draw was made by Aleksandr Hleb at the Belarus Olympic Committee headquarters in Minsk in February.
 The finals were originally to be played in Minsk in April 2020 but were instead postponed due to the COVID-19 crisis and moved.